 If you are interested in volunteering for an event, please email Special Events Director Trimmy Stamell.

 Encore & More is a social enterprise for YWCA Evanston/North Shore, located at 1107 Central Avenue in Wilmette.
-The shop is made possible through donations of gently used men’s, women’s and children’s clothing and accessories, jewelry, housewares, collectibles and small furniture.
+The shop is made possible through donations of new and gently used women’s clothing, footwear, accessories, and jewelry.
 Proceeds support YWCA’s domestic violence and economic empowerment programs for women.

-We are always in need of donations of new and gently used items AND especially small housewares, jewelry of every kind and women’s high-end clothing (we do not accept men’s or children’s cloting).
+We are always in need of donations of new and gently used women’s clothing, including high-end clothing, jewelry of every kind, women’s shoes, boots, and handbags.
 Donations are accepted during store hours.
 Deliver to the door at the rear parking lot off 11th St. Or, call for pickup at 847.853.8888.

 Donations are tax-deductible and donation forms are available at the store.